QLD Wide - 60 Seconds Claim Advice

 Compensation for future economic loss is calculated based on your current and projected earning capacity, taking into account how the injury affects your ability to work.

-Non-economic damages cover pain and suffering compensation for physical or psychological injuries.
+Non-economic damages cover pain and suffering compensation for physical or psychological injuries, like emotional distress.
 In Queensland, pain and suffering compensation calculations use an ISV scale (Injury Scale Value), which assigns a number from 0 to 100 to an injury.
 The average payout value is determined by:

 • The severity of the injury (ISV value)